 - All non-essential appointments have been cancelled, including private medical appointments

 - We have temporarily turned off the ability to book appointments online.
-This is to prevent possible cases booking appointments without being screened first.
 All other aspects of Online Access (requesting prescriptions etc.) are still working

 - We are issuing all prescriptions via EPS which is an electronic service where your prescription will be sent directly and securely to a pharmacy of your choice for collection.
 If you don’t already have a nominated pharmacy, please let us know your chosen pharmacy by noting this on your next prescription request